Skip to main content

 You feel a shift in your body’s internal landscape.
 Perhaps it’s a subtle change in energy, a new pattern in your sleep, or a difference in how your body responds to food and exercise.
 This lived experience is the starting point for a deeper inquiry into your own biology.

-The distinction between a and a medical device becomes profoundly personal when viewed through the lens of your unique hormonal and metabolic function.
+The distinction between a wellness app and a medical device becomes profoundly personal when viewed through the lens of your unique hormonal and metabolic function.
 It is a distinction rooted in intent and the gravity of the data being interpreted.

 A wellness app is designed to support a healthy lifestyle.
 Think of it as a digital journal for your body, a tool for tracking fitness, nutrition, or sleep patterns.
 These applications are built on the premise of promoting positive behaviors and offering insights into general well-being.